ICanBoogie/ActiveRecord/README.md

 #### Retrieving a set of records

-Retrieve a set or records using their primary key is really simple too:
+Retrieving a set or records using their primary key is really simple too:

 ```php
 <?php